 Okay, let’s finish with a joke: where is the best place to hide a dead body?
 The answer: on the second page of Google search results!

-Most people don’t go beyond the first page of a search result and, really, the first few results are the most likely to be clicked on.
+Most people don’t go beyond the first page of a search result; the first few results are the most likely to be clicked on.